-Adaptive authentication, often called risk-based authentication, is an authentication method that attempts to match the required authentication credentials to the perceived risk of the connection or authorizations requested.
-Its goal is to try to lessen the authentication burden on users and provide a better experience, while enforcing strong authentication where it is most needed.
+Adaptive authentication, often called risk-based authentication, is an access method that attempts to match the required user credentials to the perceived risk of the authorizations requested.
+Its goal is to try to lessen the security burden on users and provide a better experience, while enforcing strong authentication where it is most needed.

 In a consumer example, a user shopping on an e-commerce website won’t be required to present any verifications when accessing to the application at first, or adding things to the cart, on the grounds that these tasks present little risk to the shopping platform.
 During checkout, however, the user would regularly be required to show a password or some other verification since a financial transaction is seen to be a higher-risk activity that mere access.

 Going further, in a banking example, web based financial consumer would only be required to enter a username and password to view her account, yet when attempting to move funds from one account to another, she would need to answer challenge questions on the web, or enter an OTP code from the bank-issued hardware OTP key.